chingu-voyages/v46-tier2-team-14/README.md

     ```

 2. **Access the Application:**
-   Open your web browser and go to `http://localhost:3000` to access the Recipe Search web app.
+   Open your web browser and go to `http://localhost:3000` to access the SWAAD web app.